 But that was last century and of course, my mother, like most of my family, are long since gone, and in a grey past some of them may even have been acquainted with the Guillotine up close during the French Revolution, like Marie-Louise de Savoy – was that why we were here?
 Was she searching for a distant link; after all, Geneva is surrounded by the Savoy… I doubt it, my mother although formal and at times influential and, occasionally not loath to exert her power, was in fact on the surface quite modest and relatively down to earth, more at ease with her cousins scattered around the Lake, all of them associated with the Dutch resistance during the Nazi occupation, than attending cocktail parties with the “The Beau Monde”.

-They did not party and dance, they simply acted within their capabilities.
-Being down to earth however did not prevent her from taking me to some of the most prestigious hotels of their era.
+They did not party and dance much, they simply acted within their capabilities.
+Being down to earth, however, did not prevent her from taking me to some of the most prestigious hotels of their era.

-And more than likely, like myself she would have concluded that Geneva was maybe too confined by its borders with France, or too busy and lacking some of the charm of Lausanne or Montreux.
+And more than likely, like myself later, she would have concluded that Geneva was maybe too confined by its borders with France, or too busy and lacking some of the charms of Lausanne or Montreux.

 I doubt she would have said, ‘I’m here to see my lawyers and demand the properties back that were lost during the French revolution…’ and maybe the French would have answered, ‘But of course Madame, have a Chateau, oh, and 167 years of back taxes…’ but then, we’ll never know will we, all that remains is an old photograph of a sophisticated lady in a two-piece tailored suit.